• Skip to primary navigation

 Get Help Now

-Another possible cause of stretching is when a child is born breech, and their upraised arms as they emerge from the birth canal stretch the nerves.
+Another possible cause of stretching is when a child is born breech, and their upraised arms stretch the nerves as they emerge from the birth canal.
 Risk factors for this damage include a large baby, breech birth, shoulder dystocia, and prolonged, difficult labor.

 The collection of symptoms caused by brachial plexus injury is called brachial plexus palsy.
 The specific nerves involved will lead to dysfunction in certain areas.
 Erb’s palsy refers to damage that causes symptoms in the upper part of the arm.